Britain crashes out of world's top 5 economies

 The slide reflects a sharp deceleration in Britain's economic growth since it voted to leave the European Union in June 2016.
 The pound has weakened dramatically, consumer spending has slowed and prices have spiked.

-Related: Russian trolls pushed pro-Breixt spin on day of referendum
+Related: Russian trolls pushed pro-Brexit spin on day of referendum

 On Wednesday, the Office of Budget Responsibility slashed its U.K. growth forecasts for 2017 from 2% to 1.5%.
 It expects a 1.4% expansion next year, followed by 1.3% in 2019 and 2020.